Nail fungus is an infection of the nail itself or the skin beneath the nail.

 These organisms gain access to the nail through small cracks or breaks in the skin between the nail and the nail bed.
-The fungus can also be transmitted from person-to-person through intimate contact, and those with a weakened or impaired immune system are more prone to infections.
+The fungus can easily be transmitted from person-to-person through intimate contact and those with a weakened or impaired immune system are more prone to the infections.

 What are the Signs & Symptoms of Nail Fungus?

 Nail fungus is more common on toenails because the feet are often in shoes.
 Fungi thrive in damp, dark environments such as this.
 Infected nails often appear:

 Nails infected with fungus may be mildly painful and have a foul odor.
 Severe nail fungus infections can cause permanent nail damage.

 Many people with nail fungus use vinegar or other home remedies and over-the-counter products to treat nail fungus.
 These treatments may be effective in mild cases, but stubborn nail fungus requires prescription medication and professional treatment.

 For persistent infection, your dermatologist may prescribe oral antifungal medications for a period of six to 12 weeks.
 This allows the new nail to grow back without infection.

 Medicated nail lacquer may also be helpful.
 Applied as a once a day nail polish, the medication requires long-term use.